-Choose a new system for eLearning if you prioritize:
+Choose to develop a new online learning platform if you prioritize:

 - Scalability.
 If you expect millions of users on your product, you can design the architecture and structure the code to ensure it is ready for the high load;